wlgn123/PyGravity/README.md

 - Adjusting precision for speed vs precision trade-off.
 - Adjusting time interval, also allows trade-off between precison and speed.
 - Use vector math and physics calculations as a stand alone tool, outside of the simulator.

-## TODO
-The todo list is generated from doc strings and can be viewed at http://russloewe.com/PyGravity/todo.html